sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/creating_multiple_changesets_in_large_repositories.md

   published: false # Do not publish any changes to the code hosts yet
 ```

-This campaign spec will produce up to 4 changesets in the `github.com/sourcegraph/sourcegraph` repository: one changeset with all the changes in the `client` directory, one changeset for the changes in `docker-images`, one changeset for changes in `monitoring`, and one changeset for the changes in the other directories.
+This campaign spec will produce up to 4 changesets in the `github.com/sourcegraph/sourcegraph` repository:

+1. a changeset with the changes in the `client` directory
+1. a changeset with the changes in `docker-images`
+1. a changeset with the changes in `monitoring`
+1. a changeset with the changes in the other directories.

-Since code hosts and git don't allow creating multiple, _different_ changesets on the same branch, we need to specify the `branch` that will be used for the additional changesets.
+Since code hosts and git don't allow creating multiple, _different_ changesets on the same branch, it is **required** to specify the `branch` that will be used for the additional changesets.
 That `branch` will overwrite the default branch specified in `changesetTemplate`.

 In case no changes have been made in a `directory` specified in a `group`, no additional changeset will be produced.

 If the optional `repository` property is specified only the changes in that repository will be grouped.

+See the [campaign spec YAML reference on `transformChanges`](../references/campaign_spec_yaml_reference.md#transformchanges) for more details.